How a Fortune 100 Tech Company Turned Its Executives into a Global LinkedIn Growth Engine

 • Engagement efficiency.
 Average reactions and comments per executive post climbed from around 161 in early 2020 to more than 555 in fiscal year 2025, representing a 245% improvement.

 • Cost efficiency.
-The cost to generate one thousand organic impressions through the executive program is approximately 35% lower than the client’s agency‑of‑record (AOR).
+The cost to generate 1,000 organic impressions through the executive program is approximately 35% lower than the client’s communications agency of record (AOR).

 1. Client Snapshot